clement-danso/ODKC-Backup/README.md

 ## Create an S3 Bucket on AWS
 If you do not have one, you can create one by running :
 ```
-aws s3 mb s3://name_of_bucket
+$ aws s3 mb s3://name_of_bucket
 ```
 _Note: bucket naming has some restrictions; one of those restrictions is that bucket names must be globally unique (e.g. two different AWS users can not have the same bucket name)_

 * Now open the ‘ODKC-backup.sh’ file
 ```
-nano ODKC-backup.sh
+$ nano ODKC-backup.sh
 ```
-* On the last line (AWS Command), replace name_of_bucket with the *name of the bucket* you just created on AWS S3, or replace it with an already existing bucket name you already have.
+* On the last line (AWS Command), replace name_of_bucket with the **name of the bucket** you just created on AWS S3, or replace it with an already existing bucket name you already have.

 ## Setup cron jobs to run scripts
 * To schedule cron tasks to run the ODKC-backup.sh script periodically, run:
 ```
-aws s3 mb s3://name_of_bucket
+$ aws s3 mb s3://name_of_bucket
 ```

 * At the very bottom, schedule the cron job in the format _***** command_